Franktang2/pandas-challenge/README.md

 **Most Profitable Items**

--Identify the 5 most profitable items by total purchase value, then list (in a table):
+Identify the 5 most profitable items by total purchase value, then list (in a table):

 -Item ID